 - Chicken Changezi: Chicken Changezi is commonly found in the streets of Old Delhi.
 It is a classic dish that is composed of gravy of tomatoes and onions apart from numerous spices.
 To make the gravy even richer, it is topped with a dollop of cream.
 The result is a thick gravy which pieces of tender, juicy chicken.
 This is best enjoyed with Rumali Roti or Tandoori Roti along with a serving of fresh-sliced onions and curd on the side.
 This dish does have a hint of that Mughlai flavor and will leave you wanting more every single time.

 - Nihari: Cooked overnight, Nihari is a kind of a stew which is made by slow-cooking meat.
 The best version of Nalli Nihari is found only in the narrow bylanes of Chandni chowk but needless to say, you can find it anywhere.
 The word “Nihari” comes from Nihar or Nahar, which means morning, which is why it is cooked overnight and served piping-hot in the mornings.
 It can be had with Tandoori Roti or a bowl of rice.

-- Murgh Do-pyaza: This chicken-based recipe is one which will never let you down.
+- Murgh Do-pyaza: This chicken-based recipe is one that will never let you down.
 Made with plenty of onions, which are perfectly caramelized, this dish has a sweet and spicy taste.
 It is definitely one which will keep you hooked.
-Murgh do-pyaza is th perfect, mouth-watering dish which is quite simple and plain, but has a quintessential amount of flavor.
+Murgh do-pyaza is the perfect, a mouth-watering dish which is quite simple and plain but has a quintessential amount of flavor.